Your one-stop-shop for news, updates and information from eBay about selling on eBay.

 These two generations are important buyers that sellers can't afford to overlook.
 Baby boomers have embraced technology to make shopping more convenient and hassle-free.
 These consumers still have years of buying power ahead of them.
 Generation Xers shop similarly to baby boomer consumers, but they have big life events to plan for—meaning big purchases to make in the future.

-In the coming weeks, we’ll be diving deeper into the evolving modern buying experience, and how different generations of buyers shop.
+In the nest blog in this series, we’ll be diving deeper into the evolving modern buying experience, and how different generations of buyers shop.
 Up next, a look at millennials.